AtsuMiyai/UPD/README.md

 ```
 > * <RESULT_PATH> is `output/aad/answers_upload/llava1.5/base/mmaad_base/llava1.5-13b_<time_stamp>.xlsx` in this example.

-By implelenting the above code, the result is automatically created in each RESULT_PATH folder.
+By implementing the above code, the result is automatically created in each RESULT_PATH folder.

 ### 3. Instruction Tuning
 We put each script in `~/scripts/inst_tuning`.